 We are proud of the groundbreaking role that the Vermilion Energy Family Centre is helping to play in delivering family-centred treatment.

-In the program's first two years, Wood’s Homes has provided 34 family stays and helped a total of 139 individuals, including children, youth and their parents/caregivers at the Vermilion Energy Family Centre.
+Between the program’s inception and June 2018, Wood’s Homes has provided 51 family stays and helped a total of 194 individuals, including children, youth and their parents/caregivers at the Vermilion Energy Family Centre.
 The program incorporates significant outcome measurements, including the Systematic Clinical Outcome and Routine Evaluation, Brief Family Distress Scale and family satisfaction outcomes.
 These are indicating significant positive changes in individual perceptions of their family’s problems, strengths, ability to manage crisis, effectiveness of communication and level of distress.
 Wood’s Homes uses these results to evolve the program for optimal effectiveness.
 Vermilion is pleased to be continuing our support subsequent to the completion of our initial flagship funding.

 Vermilion’s Netherlands Business Unit launched its Municipality Linkage Program (MLP) in September 2016, to help us visibly support the communities where we are active.
 We identified 12 municipalities that are priorities for the company, based on our operational activities.
 Within those locations, we then reached out to key stakeholders such as residents, community organizations and municipalities to help identify strategic community investment options that we could consider funding.
 Today, we’re pleased that community organizations proactively seek us out.
 In every application, we look for a community need and a local solution that helps to address it.